I have a background in business administration and an interest in frugal living and home projects.

 In certain situations, you may be able to obtain emergency drinking water from fire hydrants.
 Should you do so, and is this even legal, you may ask?

 For the most part, opening a fire hydrant on a municipal water line is against the law and should never be attempted.
 Secondly, if the hydrant is still pressurized, the force of the unregulated water could cause injury or even death.
 Also, if citizens begin randomly opening fire hydrants, this may result in a loss of pressure when it is needed for actual firefighting.

 Private Subdivision Water Systems

 Water supply systems often feature "low point drains," which are used by the water company to periodically drain sediment from lines.
-Often there will be a fire hydrant at these low point drains.
+Often, there are fire hydrants at these low point drains.
 Even if the local water supply system has been de-pressurized, there may still be water available in hydrants at low spots, and it may still be under some amount of pressure.
 How much pressure remains on the line depends on the height and amount of remaining water in the lines above the low spot.
 A 4" pipe, for example, can hold .653 gallons of water per linear foot.
-See chart below.
+See the chart below.

 Opening the Cap

 Fire hydrants feature a five-sided cap-end that requires a special wrench to open.
 Since no two sides of the cap end are parallel to each other, it's nearly impossible to use an adjustable or Crescent wrench.
 Using a common pipe wrench will damage the surface of the valve or cap end.
 For both the top hydrant valve and the caps, you'll need a special fire hydrant wrench, such as the adjustable one seen below.